abmu/network-pong/README.md

 Before you begin, ensure that you have C++ and CMake installed, as well as the dependencies listed below.

 1. To run the client, first get a copy of the `client/` directory.
+Within the `include/settings.h` file you can adjust the scale to make the client game window larger or smaller.

-2. Within it create a `build/` directory and change into it.
+2. Within your `client/` directory create a `build/` directory and change into it.

 ```bash
 mkdir build